What You Need to Know About Professional Sports in Toronto

 Toronto Raptors (NBA)

 Toronto is hugely proud of its namesake basketball team and has rallied around the Toronto Raptors since they were founded in 1993.

-One of the team’s most notable fans is Canadian rapper Drake, who loves the Raptors so much he is their official ambassador and can regularly be seen in a courtside seat or hosting once-a-season Drake Nights that often sell out.
+One of the team's most notable fans is Canadian rapper Drake, who loves the Raptors so much that he is their official ambassador and can regularly be seen in a courtside seat or hosting once-a-season Drake Nights that often sell out.